jafkc2/node-haxball/README.md

         - `currentPlayerId`: Always returns -1.
 It is only added for compatibility with renderers.
 (And it is only used in the initialization code of renderers.)
         - `maxFrameNo`: returns the maximum frame number in the replay file.
       - functions:
+        - `extrapolate(milliseconds=0)`: extrapolates the current room state for `milliseconds` milliseconds and stores the results in each object's `ext` key.
+Returns the new extrapolated room state.
         - `length()`: Returns the length of replay content in milliseconds.
         - `getTime()`: Returns the current time in milliseconds.
         - `getCurrentFrameNo()`: Returns the current frame number.